 Nicolás Loira has used a large dataset of protein families from the Génolevures complete genomes and sub-partitionned it through clustering methods to obtain reliable indications of enzyme conservation in nine species.
-His method computes a consensus from a competition between three complementary clusterings: primary and secondary homologs (collaboration with Fredj Tekaia of the Pasteur Institute, Paris), syntenic homologs (collaboration with Philippe Baret of the UCL, Belgium), and Pfam domain architectures.
 The resulting determination of enzyme conservation is mapped to biochemical reation models (BIGG, KEGG, BioCyc, YSBN) and used to infer stoichiometric models that are currently being evaluated through simulation.
+In collaboration with partners from YSBN, Nicolás has developed a framework for uniform comparison of published models with experimental data, currently being applied to yeast flux balance models.